 - Identifying vulnerable children. - Befriending the child/family. - Complementing the child, making them feel special. - Giving gifts or offering individual coaching - Threatening (you won't get to grade or get picked for the team, no-one will believe you) or bribing the child.

-Elite athletes may be particularly vulnerable to this form of abuse (see 5.1) Any concerns regarding an adult's behaviour towards a child should be reported appropriately (see 5.18.4)
+Elite athletes may be particularly vulnerable to this form of abuse.
+Any concerns regarding an adult's behaviour towards a child should be reported appropriately.

 1.3 Indicators of Abuse